ewfreesRes/IndonesianActuarialShortCourse/chapter1.md

 x <- seq(60, 80,by = 0.1)
 ___(x, dnorm(x,mean = mchild, sd = sdchild), col = "blue")

-# Determine the probability that a son's height is greater than 60 inches
+# Determine the probability that a son's height is greater than 72 inches
-1 - pnorm__
+prob <- 1 - pnorm__
+prob
 ```

 `@solution`